albertogeniola/MerossIot/README.md

 If you want to understand how the Meross protocol works, [have a look at the Wiki](https://github.com/albertogeniola/MerossIot/wiki).
 Be aware: this is still work in progress, so some pages of the wiki might still be blank/under construction.

+## Homeassistant integration
+Yeah, it happened.
+As soon as I started developing this library, I've discovered the HomeAssistant world.
+Thus, I've decided to spend some time to develop a full featured Homeassistant custom component, that you find [here](https://github.com/albertogeniola/meross-homeassistant).
+Thanks to @troykelly who made a wish and supported my efforts in developing such component!

 ## Donate!
 I like reverse engineering and protocol inspection, I think it keeps your mind trained and healthy.
 However, if you liked or appreciated by work, why don't you buy me a beer?
 It would really motivate me to continue working on this repository to improve documentation, code and extend the supported meross devices.

 Moreover, donations will make me raise money to spend on other Meross devices.
 So far, I've bought the following devices: